Leonardo Jaramillo

 Leonardo Jaramillo was a Spanish mannerist painter, active in the 17th-century in the Viceroyalty of Peru (present-day Peru).

 Biography

 Leonardo Jaramillo's birth date is unknown but he was probably born in Seville in the early 17th or late 16th century.
 He was likely trained or was influenced by Spanish painters Juan de las Roelas and Francisco Pacheco.

-Between 1613 to 1615, he moved to the Viceroyalty of Peru.
+Between 1613 and 1615, he moved to the Viceroyalty of Peru.
 Jaramillo taught painting to students including Tomás Ortiz de Olivares, Juan de Sotomayor, and Miguel de Vargas.
 His most known work is "La imposición de la casulla a san Ildefonso" (English: Bestow of the Chasuble upon San Ildefonso) (1636).